otrv4/otrv4/architecture-decisions/015-encoding.md

-This follows the understanding that valid `y` coordinates must satisfy a quadratic equation for any given `x` coordinate, such that any `y` data may be represented by its corresponding `x` coordinate and a single additional byte or bit.
+This follows the understanding that valid `y` coordinates must satisfy a quadratic equation for any given `x` coordinate, such that any `y` data may be represented by its corresponding `x` coordinate and a single additional bit.

 The encoding of integers and field elements correspond to the SCALAR data type;
 the encoding of points correspond to the POINT data type.